Sometimes I wish I could write about shoes.

 All three steam irons share several features.
 They all have a 1200w power rating.
 They all have a cap that snaps down and covers the water inlet, which will keep water in the tank and off of your clothing should you accidentally move your iron aggressively.
 They all have a spray feature as most irons do, and they all have the same body style.

-The soleplate on all three steam irons are identical, right down to the number of steam holes.
+The soleplate on all three steam irons is identical, right down to the number of steam holes.
 The most important design feature is a curved soleplate that takes the iron’s center of gravity from the tip to the middle to help reduce those little wrinkles that other soleplates are known for.
 It’s made of titanium, has a non-stick coating, and offers a sleek u-shape at the base – no corners to catch on your material as you iron!

 Though there is a minor difference in the temperature selector in one steam iron, the temperature selector and settings are standard, with fabric types and other settings clearly marked right on the dial.